Media Technology MUSE Awards 2018

 Erick Kendrick, Marcelle Kaye, Amy Hawkes, Martin Channon

 CMA collaborated with Local Projects on the ArtLens App.
-Local Projects is the firm that takes the app to the next and highest possible level of technical fidelity, ensuring a rapid initial download, optimizing the interactive, real-time wayfinding maps and streamlining the design.
+Local Projects is the firm that took the app to the next and highest possible level of technical fidelity, ensuring a rapid initial download, optimizing the interactive, real-time wayfinding maps and streamlining the design.

-From Local Projects: Ethan Holda (Director of Technology), Keeli Shaw (Project Director), Karen Vanderbilt (Senior Graphic Designer), Danny Well (Visual Experience Designer), Edward Blake (User Experience Designer)
+Ethan Holda (Director of Technology), Keeli Shaw (Project Director), Karen Vanderbilt (Senior Graphic Designer), Danny Well (Visual Experience Designer), Edward Blake (User Experience Designer)

-From Enharmonic: Dillan Laughlin, Jonathan Saggau
+Dillan Laughlin and Jonathan Saggau

-ArtLens Studio (formerly Studio Play) Redesign, June 2016:
+ARTLENS STUDIO (formerly Studio Play) REDESIGN, June 2016

 Collections: Mary Suzor (Director of Collections Management)